IsaacGA123/Airbnb-analysis/README.md

 # Airbnb-Analysis

 ## Overview
-This project explores Airbnb listing data to uncover trends in pricing, availability, and location.
-The goal is to gain insights that can inform both business decisions and traveler behavior.
+Analyzed Airbnb listing data to identify booking trends, contact method performance, and guest behaviors across Rio de Janeiro neighborhoods.
+This project demonstrates end-to-end data skills: from data cleaning and transformation in Python to interactive visualization in Tableau.

 ## Dataset